yxuansu/Contrastive_Search_versus_Contrastive_Decoding/README.md

-# An Empirical Study On Contrastive Search And Contrastive Decoding For Open-ended Text Generation
+# An Empirical Study Of Contrastive Search And Contrastive Decoding For Open-ended Text Generation
 **Authors**: Yixuan Su and Jialu Xu

 **[Contact]** If you have any questions, feel free to contact me via (ys484 at cam.ac.uk).